2020 Board of Directors

 The Cooperative Nature School at The Trustees Moose Hill Farm

-The Board serves both The Sharon Cooperative and The Cooperative Nature Schools and plays a vital role in supporting the Executive Director, the educators, and the school community.
+The Board services both The Sharon Cooperative and The Cooperative Nature Schools and plays a vital role in supporting the Executive Director, the teachers, and the school community.
 We are parent volunteers from both schools.
-We assist with marketing, fundraising, finances, HR resources and we are the keepers of the Cooperative Philosophy.
-Since the Sharon Cooperative School’s incorporation in 2004 as a 501c3, the Board, which includes the Executive Director as a voting member, has shaped and supported the vision and goals of the school and has been instrumental in the growth and success of the business as well as the community.
+We are the marketers, the fundraisers, the financial gurus, the HR resource team and the keepers of the Cooperative Philosophy.
+Since the Sharon Cooperative’s incorporation in 2004, the Board has shaped and supported the vision and goals of the school and has been instrumental in the growth and success of the business as well as the community.

 Your current parent Board members are:

 T.J.
 Freedman joined the board in January 2019 and is an Associate Director, Customer Management at Colgate-Palmolive.
 T.J. is also a member of the Director Services, Strategic Planning and Marketing subcommittees.
 He is the proud parent of a current Cooperative School student and a 2019 Nature School graduate.

 Meghan Graham (2020)

 Meghan Graham joined the board in January 2018 and is a clinical assistant professor at Boston University in the Speech, Language and Hearing Sciences Department, and works as a clinical speech-language pathologist in private practice.
 Meghan is co-chairperson of the board and also a member of the Director Services, Events and Strategic Planning subcommittees.
 She collaborated with the board to start the Cooperative Nature School and also is focused on maintaining and improving communication between the teachers and the board.
 Meghan is a proud parent of a 2018 graduate and a current Coop student.